All articles

 1/1

-• Floor-to-ceiling windows and marble bathrooms in all rooms
+• Floor-to-ceiling windows with downtown Manhattan views in all rooms

-• On-site Galerie Bar and Smyth Tavern for full-day dining
+• On-site Galerie Bar and Smyth Tavern for breakfast through dinner

 Roxy Hotel New York Roxy Hotel New York Roxy Hotel New York Roxy Hotel New York Roxy Hotel New York